 - 2 tbsp. olive oil

-- 1 small sweet potato, peeled and cut into stew-sized pieces
+- 1 small sweet potato (peeled and cut into stew-size chunks)

-- 3 cups low sodium chicken broth, no sugar added (homemade is best)
+- 3 cups low sodium chicken broth (no sugar added)

 - 2 tsp. garlic powder

 - 1 tsp. pepper corns OR ground black pepper

 - 1 tbsp. balsamic vinegar

 - 1 large bay leaf

 - 1 lb. backstrap venison (cut into stew size pieces)

 - Sauté the onion, carrots, and sweet potatoes in the olive oil.

 - Add in all ingredients except the venison and bring to a boil.